WontonNice/frontend/public/exams/readingpassages/The-Black-Hand.md

         **True to his word, Luigi was waiting for us in the dark hall.
 With a motion that indicated silence, he led us up the stairs to the second floor, and quickly opened a door into what seemed to be a mid-sized private dining-room.**

-        How do the sentences contribute to the development of the setting?",
+        How do the sentences contribute to the development of the setting?
     choices:
         - "A. They emphasize how easy it would be for Kennedy and the narrator to get lost in this place on their own."
         - "B. They demonstrate that the characters have moved to a private room because they need to discuss a sensitive subject."